aashishg/notepad_using_python/README.md

-# notepad_using_python
+# notepad using python
-Day 1: Learning to make a notepad using python
+Learning to make a notepad using python